kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 But ABI compatibility can be extremely difficult to achieve.
 All libraries exchanging memory must be kept fully in sync with any ABI changes.
 Errors in ABI compatibility can lead to memory safety issues or a [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault), which crashes the Python interpreter without a chance to recover.

-Ideally we'd want some sort of standard that all libraries could adhere to ... so that an ecosystem of libraries could all implement the same internal binary representation, and then our code could safely exchange data without any copies ...
+Ideally we'd want some sort of standard that all libraries could adhere to so that an ecosystem of libraries could all implement the same internal binary representation, and then our code could safely exchange data without any copies.
+In the case of array-like and tabular data, these standards already exist!

 ### The Python Buffer Protocol